Euro IBAN accounts offer non-EEA residents and foreign business owners fast, low-cost SEPA & SWIFT transfers with stable banks across Europe.

 - Companies that have employees working in EU jurisdictions

-For instance, as a business owner, you should expect the bank to request additional information on your company.
-From, where your company is incorporated, the nationality and residency of the owner, the type of industry you’re in, and whether or not the bank may consider your business to be high risk.
+As a business owner, you need to provide proper proof of documents, including where your company is incorporated, the nationality and residency of the owner, the type of industry you’re in, and whether your business is considered high-risk or not.

-In fact, if you’re looking to open a bank account for your business and are in need of immediate access to Euro IBAN or SEPA, we share everything you need to know in our premium report “European EMIs for Non-EEA Businesses”.
-You can access this report immediately when you join GlobalBanks IQ.
+Individuals who are looking to open a bank account for their business and who require immediate access to Euro IBAN or SEPA are in luck.
+We share everything you need to know in our premium report “European EMIs for Non-EEA Businesses”.
+Access this report immediately when you join GlobalBanks IQ.

-Why?
-Because not all banks allow non-residents to apply for an IBAN account.
-In fact, some banks only allow EU residents to apply.
+It’s important to know which banks actually accept your client profile before applying as not all banks allow non-residents to apply for an IBAN account.
+Some banks only allow EU residents to apply.

 - Send and receive local EUR payments between Eurozone banks